Bitcoin wallet

 *Buy, send/receive, swap, stake, and other crypto transaction services are provided by third-parties provider, which availability may vary based on jurisdiction/territory.

-Swapping allows you to explore different crypto assets, protect your Bitcoin from volatility, and diversify your portfolio.
+Swapping allows you to explore different crypto assets, protect your Bitcoin (BTC) from volatility, and diversify your portfolio.

 You can easily swap Bitcoin through Ledger Live without using fiat currencies.